egoist/miku/README.md

 Note that for `.svg` file it will return its raw content, since we're more likely to use **Inline SVG**.

+## Production mode

+Sometimes you need to distribute your work for others to visit, then just use `--prod` or `--production` to do this.

 ## Advanced usage

 All **cli options** can be kept in a local config file in project folder: `.miku/config.js`, for example: